Rural Municipality of Last Mountain Valley No. 250: Last Mountain

 Last Mountain is a hilly plateau mostly within the south-east corner of the RM of Last Mountain Valley.
 A portion of the southern slope is in the RM of McKillop and a portion of the eastern slope is in the RM of Longlaketon.
 Duval is the closest community, directly to the west, and Strasbourg, to the south-west, is the closest town.

-The Legend of Last Mountain is a Plains Indians legend on the creation of Last Mountain.
+The Legend of Last Mountain is a Plains Indians legend of how the area's land got its shape.
 It states that after the Great Chief finished building all the hills on the prairies there was left-over dirt, which he used to create Last Mountain.
-That was the last thing he built and the neighbouring lake, Last Mountain Lake, was the last lake to be filled.
+That was the last land he built, and the neighbouring lake, Last Mountain Lake, was the last lake to be filled.

 When the Great Chief of the world completed the building of all the hills, he found he had a little material left over and he looked about to see where he should put it.
 He saw that the prairie lay smooth and level and for many days journey, unbroken by mountain, lake, or stream.

 "What fitter place than this to lay good soil?" he said, and in the midst of the prairie he built a mound with what dirt remained and, scooping a hollow with his hand, he made the water left over from the rivers a long lake.
 And he breathed on it so that the grass and trees grew, and the birds and buffalo came to rest in the shade.

 All that was wanting was a name, so the Great Chief lifted up his voice and summoned all his braves and they came on wings like the eagle, greeting their chief with a shout like thunder booming among the hills.
 Then from their ranks steeped Cheewana, daughter of the great chieftain, beautiful as the summer morning, wise as a beaver and she bent at his feet.

 And she said, "Because this mountain was the last of thy making and this lake is the last of thy filling, I offer you for the one the name of Last Mountain and for the other that of Last Mountain Lake."

 That legend was first published by William Pearson Publishing Company Ltd. Of Winnipeg c.
 1911.
-It was an exert from a pamphlet called "Last Mountain Lake Saskatchewan's Summer Resort".
+It was an exerpt from a pamphlet called "Last Mountain Lake Saskatchewan's Summer Resort".